melissamonk-NOAA/Vermilion_2021/doc/north.md

 landings for the time period 1969-1977 for all port complexes.
 Since commercial port sampling south of Point Conception started later, ratio estimates were used in some southern California port complexes through 1983.
-See Appendix A of Dick et al. [-@Dick2007] and Pearson et al. [-@Pearson2008; pp. 8 and 15-16] for further details.
+See Appendix A of Dick et al. [-@Dick2007] and Pearson et al. [-@Pearson2008]; pp. 8 and 15-16] for further details.

-Include a few sentences on why we didn't use PacFIN
+frog: Include a few sentences on why we didn't use PacFIN